Porgramming-Hero-web-course/batch-4-assignment-1-maybemahdi/src/blog-1.md

 displayValue(42);       // Works with a number
 displayValue("Hello");   // Works with a string
 ```
+Here, **value** can be a number or a string, and TypeScript ensures we only pass those types.

 ## When to Use Union Types
 Union types are ideal when a variable has limited possible types, like handling different user inputs or parsing various data structures from an API.